 - malicious attack; vandalism or a virus

 - supply chain failure

 The process involves prioritising these risks and then taking action to mitigate against the highest.

-What is the risk of not having business continuity?
+Risk of not having business continuity

 The following statistics provide further evidence emphasising the necessity of a business continuity plan: